pawnu/PythonSecurityPipeline/README.md

 Use this project to create a Jenkins server to run SCA on JAVA or Python

-*NOTE: This has been tested on Ubuntu 18.04 amd64 server*
+*NOTE: This has been tested on AWS Ubuntu 18.04 amd64 server*

 ## Installation steps